Since September 2015, mobile technology has become a key tool in personalising learning and igniting enthusiasm amongst our pupils at PGS.

 What happens if I can’t afford a mobile device?

 We want this to be an inclusive scheme and hope that no child will be excluded from the programme because of their financial circumstances.
-If parents would like to discuss the possibility of assistance, they should contact the Bursar, Mr Don Kent, directly.
+If parents would like to discuss the possibility of assistance, they should contact the Bursar, Mr Simon Merriam, directly.

 Why doesn’t the school fund the provision of iPads for its pupils?

 Evidence from other school studies highlights both practical and learning benefits of pupils owning their device.
 Personal ownership has the advantage of removing the learning boundaries between school and home which can increase motivation and engagement.
 Devices can be personalised according to particular subjects studied or learning needs.
 All studies demonstrate that pupil-owned devices last considerably longer and are looked after far more carefully.